 The rain isn’t exactly heavy or tropical in any way.
 But it spits this sort of very wet mist which can last all day long.
 If you don’t have a good rain jacket, then it won’t take long to get totally soaked through.

 So many of the places and things you’ll want to explore in Japan are outside – temples, forests, cobbled streets, parks, and castles.
-The best part of each of these places are the gardens and little paths around them, so you’ll want to make sure you stay dry and warm.
+The best part of each of these places is the gardens and little paths around them, so you’ll want to make sure you stay dry and warm.

 Midi/Maxi Dresses & Skirts

-While you can, by all means, wear whatever length of dress or skirt you like, I prefer this length.
 The reason being that most temples require you to be covered to a certain extent.
 This meant that if I left the house already dressed and ready, I didn’t have to worry about buying something or bringing a scarf.

 I also preferred this style thanks to the windy city streets.
 Between the rain and the wind whipping between the tall buildings in Osaka and Tokyo, I really preferred keeping my legs more covered up.
 On cloudy days, I even wore tights under my dresses.